 The problem with Donald Trump is not that he has a chance of winning the White House; head-to-head against Clinton, he’ll lose every time.
 What’s troubling is how many Americans from both parties have embraced a naked fascist.
 This is not hyperbole — there is mounting evidence to suggest that Trump does not respect the founding principles of the United States, favouring instead a “rule by iron fist” approach.
 As of 2/27, he has managed to convince nearly 40% of Republicans that he will “make American great again,” effectively preventing them from seeing what he himself has laid out on the table.

-To understand how Donald Trump harbors fascist tendencies, one must understand that fascism is a “governmental system led by dictator having complete power, forcibly suppressing opposition and criticism, regimenting all industry, commerce, etc., and emphasizing an aggressive nationalism and often racism.”
+To understand how Donald Trump harbors fascist tendencies, one must understand that fascism is a “governmental system led by a dictator having complete power, forcibly suppressing opposition and criticism, regimenting all industry, commerce, etc., and emphasizing an aggressive nationalism and often racism.”

 Speaking at a rally in Texas last week, Trump declared,